Abdulqudus001/ibn_abubakre.dev/posts/font-loading-strategies-foit-and-fout.md

 ## Flash Of Unstyled Text (FOUT)

-In this case, before the custom font is loaded, a system font is loaded by default and swapped out as soon as the custom font ready.
-This is the preferred behavior as showing a *flash of invisible text* has a significant effect on your websites overall performance.
+In this case, before the custom font is loaded, a system font is loaded by default and swapped out as soon as the custom font is ready.
+This is the preferred behavior because showing a *flash of invisible text* has a significant effect on your websites overall performance.

-In this article, we would look at two ways to avoid showing the invisible text.
+In this article, we will look at two ways to avoid showing the invisible text.
 The first option, which is quite simple and straightforward is to add the `font-display: swap` rule to our CSS.
 Such that when you want to setup your custom font, we tell the browser to load a system font and swap it out when our font is done loading.
 Here's how that would look like:

 ```css
 @font-face {